Atrociously/stilts/book/src/language/rust_expressions.md

 </script>
 ```

-As a general rule stuff between the delimiters is not required to be on a single line so the
+As a general rule code between the delimiters is not required to be on a single line so the
 previous example could just as easily be formatted as follows.

 ```html